rybr-dev/radio-paradise-macos/README.md

 If you encounter any issues or have feature requests with this app, please [open an issue](../../issues) on GitHub.

-If you'd like to donate to the ongoing development of this app, you can [buy us a coffee](https://buymeacoffee.com/rybr.dev).
+If you'd like to donate to the ongoing development of this app, you can [buy us a coffee](https://buymeacoffee.com/rybr.dev) or [sponsor us via GitHub](https://github.com/sponsors/rybr-dev).
 You're also welcome to submit contributions via PR.